commercetools/commercetools-docs-kit/CONTRIBUTING.md

 #### Release the packages

 1. Make sure the `CHANGELOG.md` has been updated.
-2. Check that your npm account has access to the `@commercetools-docs` organization and that you are logged in with the `npm` CLI.
+2. Check that your npm account has access to the `@commercetools-docs` organization and that you are logged in with the `npm` command-line tool.
 3. Run `yarn release`: the packages will be bundled with Rollup first, then Lerna will prompt you to select the version that you would like to release (minor, major, pre-release, etc.).
 4. Wait a bit until Lerna bumps the versions, creates a commit and a tag and finally publishes the packages to npm (to the `next` distribution channel).
 5. After publishing, create a GitHub Release with the same text as the `CHANGELOG.md` entry.
 See previous Releases for inspiration.

 #### Moving the `latest` dist-tag to a release:

-After testing the `next` release on a production project, if the version is **stable** it can be finally movede to the `latest` distribution channel.
+After testing the `next` release on a production project, if the version is **stable** it can be finally moved to the `latest` distribution channel.

 ```bash
 $ yarn release:from-next-to-latest